anmarphy/anmarphy/README.md

 ## Welcome to my repository 👋
 I am a Statistician and Physicist from Colombia, with spirit of solving tough problems using data science to put truly transformative solutions and make impactful data-driven decisions.
-I am working to improve my programming skills and I am interesed in Artificial Intelligence!

 - ⚡ I’m currently working as Data Scientist at Globant.
-- 🌱 I’m currently learning, DL and NLP.
+- 🌱 I’m currently learning Natural Language Processing.
 - 👯 I’m looking to collaborate on projects regarding Artificial Neural Networks, Machine Learning and Data Science.